craftercms/docs/source/reference/modules/engine.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 CrafterCMS out of the box has a script to help you create your deployer target for the delivery environment.

 In the ``bin`` folder in your CrafterCMS delivery environment, we will use the script ``init-site.sh`` to help us create the deployer target.
+Remember to publish your project before running the ``init-site.sh`` script..

 From your command line, navigate to your ``{Crafter-CMS-delivery-environment-directory}/bin/`` , and execute the init-site script.
 The following output of ``init-site.sh -h``
 explains how to use the script: